jamii/jamii.github.com/resume.md

 * Wrote a library for [zero-copy deserialization without overhead](https://github.com/RelationalAI-oss/Blobs.jl), used for implementing database indexes.

-* Developed static analysis tools for detecting performance problems in generated Julia code.
+* Built a static analysis tool for detecting performance problems in generated Julia code.

 As a result RelationalAI adopted Julia for all ongoing development, after which I: